Komal-kalyanraman/container_manager/docs/architecture/architecture.md

    The command object performs the requested operation (e.g., create/start/stop container) using the appropriate runtime (Docker CLI, Podman CLI, Docker API, Podman API).

 6. **Database Interaction:**
    State and metadata are persisted/retrieved via the database interface.
+   The actual backend (embedded or Redis) is selected at build time.

 7. **Response:**
    The result is sent back via the originating protocol (if applicable).